Life Care Plan

 Life Care Plans

-When a client already receives home care assistance either from a family member or a home care agency, a Life Care Plan evaluation is necessary and beneficial to either Plaintiff or Defense lawyers.
+When a client is already receiving home care assistance—whether from a family member or a professional agency—a Life Care Plan evaluation becomes an essential tool for both Plaintiff and Defense attorneys.

 Life Planning Services for Attorneys